Charge card comparison:

 Opens up navigation app to how to get to the charger

-Need to go into Price Intel to see more detailed pricing information
+Must open Price Intel to see your detailed pricing information

 Vattenfall charger information: 4/5